Priyanshu-Singhz/iOSArchKit/CODE_OF_CONDUCT.md

 - Inappropriate language or personal attacks

 ## Reporting Issues
-If you experience or witness any violations, please contact [your-email@example.com] or open an issue.
+If you experience or witness any violations, please contact me us open an issue.

 ## Enforcement
 Violations may result in warnings or bans at the maintainers' discretion.